-The overarching purpose of a home management notebook or binder is to build a command center that holds all of the information anyone in the family needs regular access to; however, there are many different ways that individual families use their notebooks.
+The overarching purpose of a home management notebook or binder is to build a command center that holds all of the information anyone in the family needs regular access to; however.
+There are many different ways that individual families use their notebooks.

-For instance, many people include their actual “household management” tasks in their folder, including finances, homeschooling, managing contact lists, calendars, etc. As morbid as it sounds, a household management notebook can be an invaluable resource for someone who loses their spouse suddenly so that they’re not left floundering to figure things out in the midst of their grief.
+For instance, many people include their actual “household management” tasks in their folders, including finances, homeschooling, managing contact lists, calendars, etc. As morbid as it sounds, a household management notebook can be an invaluable resource for someone who loses their spouse suddenly so that they’re not left floundering to figure things out in the midst of their grief.
 Having a home management notebook is a way to ensure that they have all of the information they need at their fingertips.

 For some people, a home management notebook becomes more of a “second brain” on a day-to-day basis.
 It houses their to-do lists, brainstorming, and more.
 The benefit of using your notebook this way is that you keep everything you need in one place rather than having multiple systems.
-The downside is that a binder is a much larger and less portable than a small notebook or day planner.
+The downside is that a binder is much larger and less portable than a small notebook or day planner.

 And still, other people create yearly binders in place of a filing system so that the whole notebook can then be archived for recordkeeping purposes.